Skip to main content

 Children and infants exposed to secondhand smoke may experience more frequent and severe asthma attacks, as well as respiratory problems like pneumonia or bronchitis.

-Many children and families are still exposed to secondhand smoke in homes, cars, and parks.
-Completely eliminating smoking indoors is the only way to protect people from secondhand smoke.2
+Despite declines in smoking and vaping in Minnesota, many children and families are still exposed to secondhand smoke or aerosol in homes, cars, and parks.
+Completely eliminating smoking or vaping is the only way to protect people from secondhand exposure.

-Local Minnesota communities are bringing cleaner, safer air to residents by working with local property managers and to implement smoke-free housing policies.
-Between November 2013 and August 2015, Statewide Health Improvement Partnership (SHIP) grantees and their partners brought smoke-free policies to 365 rental properties around the state.
+Minnesota communities are bringing cleaner, safer air to residents by working with local property managers to implement smoke-free housing policies.

 Learn more